jetho/scms/README.markdown

 ## SCMS

-#### A CPS-based Scheme Interpreter in Scala
+#### A Continuation Passing Interpreter for Scheme

-My aim with this project is to implement an Interpreter for a decent subset of Scheme in Scala.
-This project is still in its beginning stages.

-The next points to do:
+Done:
+* implement the S-Expression parser
 * implement a basic recursive evaluator
 * add primitive operations
+* add REPL

+Todo:
 * add support for macros
 * convert to continuation passing style to support tail call optimization

-Maybe later:

-* oop support
 * implement a compiler